The Museum Night events took place at three locations

-The visitors were welcomed on the premises of ecological educational center of Kronotsky Nature Reserve at Yelizovo, at ethno-ecological center of Koryak Nature Reserve in Tilichiki settlement, and at a visitor center in Ozernovsky settlement and were told about the nature of the reserves, some geographic discoveries and daily routine of those working to preserve specially protected natural areas.
-Kamchatka local citizens as well as guest visitors took an active part in a quest, devoted to the Valley of Geysers (Dolina Geyzerov), enjoyed our master classes and even engaged into volunteer work on site.
+The visitors were welcomed on the premises of the ecological educational center of Kronotsky Nature Reserve at Yelizovo, at the ethno-ecological center of Koryak Nature Reserve in Tilichiki settlement, and at the visitor center in Ozernovsky settlement.
+All the visitors were told about the nature of the reserves, some geographic discoveries and daily routine of those working to preserve specially protected natural areas.
+Kamchatka local citizens as well as guest visitors took active part in a quest, devoted to the Valley of Geysers (Dolina Geyzerov), enjoyed our master classes and even engaged into volunteer work on site.

 "We were working hard on creating the festive atmosphere for our guests, telling them about animals, plants, natural phenomena in Kamchatka reserves in an interesting and coherent way.
 Volunteers and young naturalists (in Russian there is a word «yunnaty» which comes as a contraction of the Russian for «young naturalists», this is a club activity to unite those interested in animals and everything connected with nature) of Kronotsky Nature Reserve worked hard to make this programme come true.
 Besides, the members of a volunteer group of School for Protectors of Nature Reserves helped us significantly to arrange the quest and the master classes.
 Judging by the feedback from the visitors, this annual holiday became a long-awaited for and relevant event in the lives of local citizens and guests of Yelizovsky District” – remarked Marina Sokolova, Department for Ecological Education Methodologist at Federal State Budget Organization (FGBU) Kronotsky State Nature Reserve.